AlanPF89/AlanPF89/README.md

 * Although I have areas where my work is more present, I am always open to discussions about analytics and data for other areas
 * I like to exchange ideas on different subjects, but in a professional environment, giving and receiving feedback is a positive way to build a good relationship.

-### Behaviors that I appreciate (continuing)
+### Behaviors that I appreciate
-* **Self-knowledge.** Self-knowledge is the most important part of your growth.
-* **Critical Thinking.** We can't accept the thought of "we've always done it that way."
-* **Radical Transparency.** It is crucial for creating a safe environment and developing good relationships among colleagues and teams.
+* **Critical Thinking:** Look at a process and always ask yourself, "What can I improve on it?"
+There's always room for improvement.
+* **Transparency:** Be clear and transparent in your statements.
+Bringing the problem or situation directly is always the best alternative.
-* **Responsibility.** You are responsible for your choices and your actions.
+* **Responsibility:** You are responsible for your choices and your actions.
 You must take full responsibility.
-* **Empathy.** It is critical to connect with the emotions of our colleagues to form strong teams.
+* **Empathy:** It is critical to connect with the emotions of our colleagues to form strong teams.
-* **Organization and discipline.** Organization and discipline are fundamental to be able to achieve our objectives.
+* **Organization and discipline:** Organization and discipline are fundamental to being able to achieve our objectives.

-### What I would love to see in the team
-* Ownership.
-* Continuous learning.
-* Commitment.
-* Understand the purpose of each objective and task.
-* Foster the engineering culture (look after our system's architecture and code).
-* Help your colleagues grow.
+* **Commitment:** In our day-to-day life, being committed to deadlines and schedules is something that needs to be present.
+Adverse situations happen, but always remember that your commitment get generated another commitment.
+If you have assumed any responsibility, make a commitment to deliver.
+* **Balance:** If you ask me what I appreciate most in my personal and professional life, the answer is balance.
+I believe that balance is the solution to most problems and with an addition, without harming relationships.

-## Mutual collaboration - our development
+## Mutual collaboration - our development (CONTINUING)

 ### How can you help me?
 * Perform your work with quality and diligence.